 Support for Young Adult Victims of Violence

-Next Step is a hospital-based violence intervention program at Hennepin Healthcare that connects youth and young adult victims of violent injury to resources and support.
+Next Step is a hospital-based violence intervention program that connects youth and young adult victims of violent injury to resources and support.
 The goals of Next Step are to:

 - Reduce re-injury and re-hospitalization for youth who are victims of violent injuries.

 - Support positive development and holistic healing for youth and families who are affected by violence.

 - Help interrupt the cycle of community violence.

 A Next Step Youth Development Specialist works with youth and young adults 12-28 years old who are in the hospital because they are the victim of a stabbing or gunshot.

-Next Step staff provide immediate bedside support and intervention for participants and their families and support systems.
+Next Step staff provides immediate bedside support and intervention for participants and their families and support systems.

-Next Step staff continue to meet daily in the hospital with participants who want further support with changing their lives and stopping the cycle of violence.
+Next Step staff continues to meet daily in the hospital with participants who want further support with changing their lives and stopping the cycle of violence.

-Participants then receive individual support once back in the community.
+Participants then receive individual support once they are back in the community.

 Support may include: